Bag Basics

 Understanding how your bag will age sets realistic expectations and helps you maintain it.
 Some materials are designed to age gracefully (leather, waxed canvas, Cordura).
 Others have a built-in expiration date (PU-coated interiors, lightweight packable fabrics).
 A bag that looks great at year one and falls apart at year three isn't a good value, even at a lower price.

 Look for materials with known long-term durability: 1000D Cordura, XPAC with PET laminate, waxed canvas, vegetable-tanned leather.
-Check coating type in the specs — TPU ages significantly better than PU.
+Check coating type in the specs.
+TPU ages significantly better than PU.
 Inspect construction quality: reinforced stress points resist aging better than bare seams.
 Ask yourself: can you rewax this canvas?
 Condition this leather?
-The ability to maintain a bag dramatically extends its useful life.
+The ability to maintain a bag is what separates a five-year bag from a fifteen-year one.

 If the bag is intentionally short-lived (lightweight travel-only packable), aging concerns are less relevant.
 For bags used occasionally or in rotation (not daily), aging is slower.
 If you're comfortable refreshing components (reapplying DWR, replacing cords), you can manage aging proactively.